-My name is Behzad Tabibian, I am a PhD student at Max Planck Institute, Emperical inference department with Prof. Dr. Bernhard Schölkopf.
-I studied Computer Science at Edinburgh University and graduated in June 2012 and completed my masters at university of Pittsburgh.
-My main research interests are Machine Learning, Statistics and inference.
-I apply Machine Learning on Computer Vision and Social Networks problems.
-Previously I was interested in Robotics and software engineering.
-I also enjoy talking about books, particularly history, political philosophy and philosophy of science.
+My name is Behzad Tabibian, I am a PhD student at Max Planck Institute, Emperical inference department with Prof. Dr. Bernhard Schölkopf and Dr. Manuel Gomez Rodriguez.
+I studied Computer Science at Edinburgh University and graduated in June of 2012 and completed my masters at university of Pittsburgh.
+My main research interests are Machine Learning, Statistics and Inference.
+I primarily apply Machine Learning on (Social) Networks problems.

 I will be participating in this Symposium organized by German Consulate in Toronto, and will present some aspects of my research on misinformation and information integrity on the web.

 Our paper, "Enhancing human learning via spaced repetition optimization", has been accepted at Proceedings of National Academy of Sciences of the United States of America.